 Landscaping has long been Jack Beauparlant’s passion.
-A student in the Landscape Design and Sustainable Horticulture Program, Jack enrolled in Vermont Tech with an already-established background in the field.
-But until coming to Vermont Tech, he didn’t realize how much more there was for him to learn.
+He is a current student of the 2-year Business Technology & Management program and a graduate of the Landscape Design and Sustainable Horticulture Program.
+Jack enrolled in Vermont Tech with an already-established background in the field, but until coming to Vermont Tech, he didn’t realize how much more there was for him to learn.

 “I came into the Landscape program with a large amount of knowledge in the industry since I have run my own business in landscaping for years,” he says.
 “There’s been so much more about landscaping to learn that I didn’t know about, and I’m really happy for that.”